jimbrig/KaaS/Slipbox/The Ultimate Guide to an Effective Weekly Review.md

 ---

-Something else to consider for your review timing is habit chaining.
+==Something else to consider for your review timing is habit chaining.
 There are many habits you can perform on a weekly basis, like cleaning your desk, reconciling your checkbook, or weeding the garden.
-If you’re already performing a review weekly, why not chain another habit to it?
+If you’re already performing a review weekly, why not chain another habit to it?==

 Habit chaining is just like it sounds – when you normally complete one habit, add another to complete right after.
 If you struggle to get out and weed the garden, chaining it to the weekly review could be a good way to encourage yourself to do it consistently.